ebp-nor/genome_annotation_comparative_genomics_part1/02_miniprot.md

 ## Miniprot
-[Miniprot](https://github.com/lh3/miniprot) might be the most exciting that has happened in the genome annotation world for many years.
-Miniprot ([Li 2023](https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621), which is a nice paper on its own, worth a read) maps proteins to a (nucleotide) genome, and basically creates gene models based on the mapped proteins.
-Since it is so fast, you can quickly map some proteins to a genome and get an impression of the genic content.
-For closely related species you might not need anything else than mapping the predicted proteins from one (well-assembly and well-annotated) species to another.
-However, since it is so fast, we like to map different datasets to the genome and merge the resulting aligments with [EvidenceModeler](04_evidencemodeler).
-We usally use proteins from a well-annotated and well-assembled relatively closely related species, for instance human for mammals.
-In addition, [UniProtKB/Swiss-Prot](https://academic.oup.com/nar/article/51/D1/D523/6835362) is a database with curated protein models which might contain protein evidence that might be lacking from the first dataset.
-Lastly, we often align the relevant part of [OrthoDB v11](https://academic.oup.com/nar/article/51/D1/D445/6814468).
-This is a large dataset, and might take substantial time and computational power, so we skip aligning OrthoDB proteins here.
+[Miniprot](https://github.com/lh3/miniprot) is one of the most exciting things to have happened in the genome annotation world since many years.
+Miniprot ([Li 2023](https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621), a nice paper defenitely worth a read) is a software to map proteins to a (nucleotide) genome sequence, and can thus create gene models based on the mapped proteins.
+It is very fast, allowing us to quickly map different sets of proteins to a genome and get an impression of its genetic content.
+For closely related species, mapping proteins from one (well-assembled and well-annotated) genome from a closey related species to another could suffice to have a decent annotation.
+However, since Miniprot is so fast to run, different datasets can be easily mapped to the genome, which can then be merged into one annotation using [EvidenceModeler](04_evidencemodeler) (more On that later).
+We usally use proteins from a well-annotated and well-assembled relatively closely related species, for instance we can use the human set of proteins to annotate most mammal species.
+In addition, [UniProtKB/Swiss-Prot](https://academic.oup.com/nar/article/51/D1/D523/6835362) is a database with curated protein models which could contain protein evidence that is lacking in the protein set of the closely related species.
+Lastly, we often also align the relevant set of proteins from [OrthoDB v11](https://academic.oup.com/nar/article/51/D1/D445/6814468).
+However, these proteins sets are generally very large, and it can take substantial time and computational power to align these to a genome.
+As such, we will not align OrthoDB proteins in this workshop.

-Here, we will align UniProtKB/Swiss-Prot in additon to proteins from a related fungus.
+For our fungus, we will align the UniProtKB/Swiss-Prot protein database in additon to proteins from a related fungus to the genome.

 We suggest that you create a subfolder called `miniprot` at `/projects/ec146/work/$USER/annotation`.
 Enter the new folder.
-We have created two scripts to run miniprot, one for UniProtKB/Swiss-Prot and one for the related fungus.
+Again, We have created the two relevant scripts to run miniprot, one for UniProtKB/Swiss-Prot and one for the related fungus.

-This is how the first one looks:
+This is how the first one looks like:
 ```
 #!/bin/bash
 #SBATCH --job-name=miniprot